 Not yet registered?
 It’s quick and easy, give our 3-Day Free Trial a try now!

-This is the main application screen, the section on the right will show these details :
+This is the main application screen which will show these details :

-STATUS: This field will either be Disconnected, Connecting or Connected depending on the current status of your VPN connection.
+STATUS CIRCLE: This field will either be Disconnected, Connecting or Connected depending on the current status of your VPN connection.
+Please note that the colour of this icon will change accordingly, as well.

 CURRENT IP LOCATION: This is your current effective Country and IP address that the rest of the internet sees for your device.

-Select Country is the country that you wish to connect to, if you have a Global subscription, you can choose which country you wish to connect to by tapping on the drop down menu and scrolling through the list of countries.
+SELECT COUNTRY: Select the country that you wish to connect to.
+If you have a Global subscription, you can choose which country you wish to connect to by tapping on the drop down menu and scrolling through the list of countries.

-If you only have a single country subscription, you will not be able to change this field.
+If you only have a single country subscription, you will only see the country you are subscribed to and our Free Servers.

-For those on our Free service, you will not be able to change this field (Free Servers) and your connection will be rotated between different countries we have in our Free VPN cluster.
+For Free Plan: You will also not be able to change this field (Free Servers) and your connection will be rotated between different countries we have in our Free VPN cluster.

 To connect to our VPN service, make sure you have set the country and protocol as required and then tap on Connect.

-The background colour will turn orange in addition to the Status which will state Connecting.
+The App status circle will turn orange in addition to the Status which will state Connecting.
 You may notice a few messages in the status bar if you expand it.

-You should also notice the key icon in the status bar, indicating that the VPN is connected and also that the action button in the application has changed from Connect to Disconnect.
+Depending on the design of your tablet, you should also notice a key icon in the status bar, indicating that the VPN is connected and also that the action button in the application has changed from Connect to Disconnect.

 The connection details will also update, and should now reflect the country that you were connecting to.